hezhichaogt/hzchat-web/src/markdown/agreement.md

 ### 2.1 Content Ownership and Temporary License

 You retain ownership of all content (including text and files) you post on HZ Chat.
-To enable the core functionality of the service (i.e., real-time relay and display of your messages), you hereby grant HZ Chat a **temporary, irrevocable, memory-based, royalty-free license** to relay and display your User Content.
+To enable the core functionality of the service (i.e., real-time relay, display, temporary storage, and secure in-room access of your messages and attachments), you hereby grant HZ Chat a temporary, irrevocable, royalty-free license to relay, display, temporarily store, and securely enable in-room access to your User Content.

-**This license is valid only for the duration of the current session and shall immediately and automatically terminate upon session termination (i.e., 5 minutes after all users have left the room).**
+**This license is valid only for the duration of the current session for text messages; for file attachments, this license is valid for 24 hours after file upload.
+The license shall immediately and automatically terminate upon the expiration of the respective retention period.**

 ### 2.2 User Content Responsibility

-**HZ Chat does not actively review, store, or monitor User Content.** You understand and agree that you are solely responsible for all content that you send or share through this service.
+**HZ Chat does not actively review or monitor User Content.** Due to the nature of the service, we only temporarily store file content.
+You understand and agree that you are solely responsible for all content (including files) that you send or share through this service.

 ### 2.3 Prohibited Conduct